 Take the next step with Boston Cares

 Volunteer Leaders (VLs) are an integral part of the Boston Cares experience.
 They serve as a liaison between volunteers, agency partners, and Boston Cares to ensure a positive experience for all.
-Every project posted on our calendar is first picked up by a VL - without VLs, there would be no projects on our calendar for volunteers to serve our community!
+Projects posted on our Calendar are lead by Volunteer Leaders who coordinate between volunteers and the agency partner ahead of the project, meet volunteers onsite, and help ensure the project goes smoothly.
+VLs are what allow Boston Cares to have so many projects - without VLs, there would be no projects on our Calendar for volunteers to serve our community!

 - Make a commitment: VLs are highly encouraged to commit to one or more projects for the foreseeable future.
 This can range from leading at the Hale House every Tuesday Card Night, to leading at the American Red Cross Food Pantry on the first Tuesday of every month.
 As a Volunteer Leader, you can make as many or few commitments as fit your schedule.